 "configures" -> "Plugins";

-6. You see "Browse Repositories" window, and then choose "Scala" and
+4. You see "Plugins" window and choose "Scala" and install it;

-9. Again you see "Welcome to IntelliJ IDEA" window, and then choose "Open"
+6. Again you see "Welcome to IntelliJ IDEA" window, and then choose "Import Project"